Generic Name: lurasidone (loo RAS i done)

 Call your doctor at once if you have:

-irregular menstrual periods, breast or vaginal changes, nipple discharge;
+(in women) irregular menstrual periods, breast or vaginal changes, nipple discharge;

 high blood sugar - increased thirst, increased urination, hunger, dry mouth, fruity breath odor; or